 Characteristics of male attractiveness for women – Maisey et al. (1999)

 Waist to chest ratio is one of the most important markers for physical attractiveness.
-Even a small change can have a big impact.
+Even a small change can have a significant impact.
 WHR contributed to 56% of the variance.
 BMI contributed to 12% of the variance, and the waist-to-hip ratio was not very significant.

 What is an attractive body?
 Using an interactive 3D program to create the ideal body for you and your partner. – Crossley et al. (2012)